manudelu/SCPG_Bioinspired_Quadruped_Robot_Control/Learning/README.md

 | N3 | 0 | 0 | 1 | 0 |
 | N3 | 0 | 0 | 0 | 1 |

 Each gait sequence (Walk, Trot, Bound, Diagonal Walk and Gallop) must be repeated more than once during the learning process, otherwise you'll get a network that cannot stably reproduce gait.
-So we set a number of repetitions reps = 10.
+So we set a number of repetitions: ```reps = 10```.

 Remark: